MataDesigns/Homekit-Garage-Opener/README.md

 go build -o garage main.go
 ```
 ### Packaging
-This project uses nfpm to make a deb package for installing on linux with armhf architecture.
+This project uses [nfpm](https://github.com/goreleaser/nfpm) to create a deb package for installing on linux with armhf architecture.
 It is fairly simple to enable other architectures, requested if would be useful.
 ```
 make package-linux arch=armhf
 ```